bch0w/simutils/cluster/readmes/adjtomo_on_wisteria.md

 seisflows examples setup 2 -r /work/01/gr58/share/adjtomo/REPOSITORIES/specfem2d
 ```

-This will have set up your 2D example problem and created a parameter file.
+The above commands have set up your 2D example problem and created pre-defined
+parameter file.

 We need to make adjustments to the default parameter file to use the Wisteria
-system:
+system module.

 ```bash
 seisflows swap system wisteria